Eaglw/Chemical_Engineering/Soft Matter/Interparticle forces.md

-### Which is the effect of the presence of the solvent in the interparticle forces?
+### Which is the effect of the presence of the *solvent* in the interparticle forces?
+Interaction between molecules in a solvent medium can be very different from that of isolated molecules in free space or in a gas.
+The

 # Electrostatic interactions